-WEBSTER DEAN, associate director (advanced, intermediate, and adult ballet) is a former soloist with Ballet West, the Royal New Zealand Ballet, and has danced seasons with Ballet Oregon, the Milwaukee, Colorado, and Richmond Ballets and also in musical theater at the Cleveland Playhouse, Casa Mañana and Radio City Music Hall Christmas Spectacular.
+WEBSTER DEAN, associate director (advanced and intermediate adult ballet) is a former soloist with Ballet West, the Royal New Zealand Ballet, and has danced seasons with Ballet Oregon, the Milwaukee, Colorado, and Richmond Ballets and has also performed in musical theater at the Cleveland Playhouse, Casa Mañana, Lyric Stage, and Radio City Music Hall Christmas Spectacular.
 Teachers and choreographers he has worked with during his career include Bruce Marks, Toni Lander, Denise Schultze, Fernando Bujones, David Howard, John Butler, Malcolm Burn, Eugene Loring, André Prokovsky, Frederick Franklin, Kim Abel, and Michael Vernon.
 He has staged works as a guest stager for Nevada Ballet Theatre, Ballet West, Orlando Ballet, Charleston Ballet Theater, and Kansas City Ballet.
 He holds a BFA from University of Utah.
 He has been guest ballet instructor at Texas Christian University and he has taught at this school for the past twenty four years and is Associate Artistic Director and Repetiteur for Ballet Concerto.
 In his teaching he emphasizes clean technique with proper placement and artistry.
 He has taught at this school since 1991 and is associate artistic director of Ballet Concerto.

 LIUBA KOZERVA PATERSON (ballet) is a graduate of the Vaganova Ballet School in St. Petersburg, Russia, and has toured Europe and America with the St. Petersburg Classical Ballet.
 She has been associated with this school and with Ballet Concerto since 1993 as principal dancer and teacher as well as assistant rehearsal director.
 She has been a guest teacher for the Nevada Ballet Theater company and school.

-COURTNEY SEBASTIAN DOTSON (pre-school and advanced ballet) is a dancer with Ballet Concerto and has taught for this school for the past twenty years.
+COURTNEY SEBASTIAN (pre-school through advanced ballet) is a dancer with Ballet Concerto and has taught for this school for the past twenty two years.
 She trained at the Boston Ballet during summer workshops and at Texas Christian University.
 She has a special gift for working with young students and has expertise in teaching all levels of ballet.
 She is also a certified instructor in the patented and trademarked Gyrotonic® method which she also teaches here at the studio.

-ELISE LAVALLEE (ballet and jazz/contemporary), is a former student of Margo Dean and has been a member of Ballet Concerto and was a member of the Bruce Wood Dance Company.
+ELISE LAVALLEE (ballet and jazz/contemporary), is a former student of Margo Dean and has been a member of Ballet Concerto and was a member of the Bruce Wood Dance Company, now Bruce Wood Dance.
 She has also performed and choreographed in numerous productions at Casa Mañana and has choreographed for many other prestigious organizations in the metroplex, including the University of North Texas Opera Department, Trinity Valley School, University of Texas at Arlington, All Saints Episcopal School, has been assistant choreographer with the Dallas Opera, and has received awards for her choreography.
-She has taught jazz and choreographed for this school for the past 7 years and created a work for Ballet Concerto’s annual outdoor SUMMER DANCE CONCERT over the past three years.
+She has taught jazz and choreographed for this school for the past 15 years and created a work for Ballet Concerto’s annual outdoor SUMMER DANCE CONCERT over the past three years.
 She has also taught for Kids Who Care, where she was resident choreographer for a number of years, for the Arlington Heights High School Dance Program, for Texas Wesleyan University, for Grand Prairie Fine Arts Academy, and at All Saints Episcopal School.